sahmadov/bigquery-backup-restore-service/README.md

 * **Long-Term Archival**: Keep inexpensive backups after BigQuery's time travel window has passed.

 ## How to Use
-Two sources can be used to obtain the application image, which is a typical Docker image:
+Two sources can be used to obtain the application image which is a typical Docker image:

-1. My publicly available Google Artifact Registry: europe-west3-docker.pkg.dev/bigquery-automation-454819/bigquery-service-repo/bigquery-backup-restore-service
+1. My publicly available Google Artifact registry: europe-west3-docker.pkg.dev/bigquery-automation-454819/bigquery-service-repo/bigquery-backup-restore-service
 2. or again publicly available GitHub's Docker registry: ghcr.io/sahmadov/bigquery-backup-restore-service

-To use the image, you must push it to your personal Google Artifact Registry after pulling it.
-But if you'd rather have a detailed guide, here's how to do it:
+To use the image you must push it to your personal Google Artifact Registry after pulling it.
+But if you'd rather have a detailed guide, here is how to do it:

 ### Prerequisites

-Before starting, ensure you have:
+Before starting, ensure you have
 1. Created your own Artifact Registry for pushing images.
 This is because you might anyway need to have image in your own gcp project.
 2. Create a Cloud Storage bucket for saving backups.
 This will be later used in your json http requests to tell our service where to save backups.